jayednahain/Shooping-App/README.md

 # provider using amount 2
 - (#provider_one) one - main.dart ( using builder method with ctx)
 - (#provider_two) two - productGridVeiw.dart (ChangeNotifierProvider.value)

+# Using Consumer
+- when use Provider.of() method
+  - the whole build method will re-run when ever a single data changes
+  - when we want to run some sub part of the widget , we need consumer
+  - we just need to cover that particular sub part with the provider
+## 199
+- (#Consumer1.1)
+- the consumer only used to only rebuild parts of the widget tree instead of the entire widget
+- on productItem.dart we are using Provider.of<ProductModel>(context) to get products updates
+- widget that are only interested to update
+- consumer require builder
+  - (#Consumer1.1) consumer is generic type so we have to mention what type of data we are consuming . that is pretty much smiler as Provider.of()
+    - Consumer<ProductModel> it look for nearest provider of that type up in the widget tree
+  - builder takes 3 argument builder: (context, value, child)
+    - (value)= nearest instance of that type of data
+    - (child)-